Telephone

 Archie has a very expressive face and ears, you can tell when she is in a mischievous mood.
 She loves to play hide and seek with toys or treats and snuffle boxes to hunt treats out from.
 She is very intelligent and would respond well to further training.
 Archie loves to play about, she loves balls – especially oranges ones.
 She prefers to sleep on cushions, blankets or the sofa than the floor!
 Archie likes being cosy and warm and will choose to lie by the radiator if it is on.
 On the other hand, she loves going outside when it is icy or snows.

 Archie is not good at being in the car; she can eventually settle but then panic when the car stops.
 This behaviour has improved but it still needs worked on, or it could be ideal if she were to find a home where the owners do not need to use a car or vehicle.
 Archie does not mind being washed and brushed and has experience of the groomers, where she has been a little scared but fine.
-She did not enjoy staying in kennels.
+She has not enjoyed staying in kennels.
 She does not like someone cutting her nails.

 Archie has separation anxiety and will howl and pace if left alone.
 This has been worked on and the situation has improved from when she was rescued, but there is still room for her to grow.
 She can now be left in the home for a couple of hours, but we suggest no flats due to her howling, and the fact she is used to a rural setting.
 Archie will also bark at the postie or any deliveries, mostly wanting to say hello.